Mindfulness Based Stress Reduction Courses in San Luis Obispo

 This capacity of mindful attention and care is best learned face to face in a class series from a qualified teacher.
 It is not so much about learning information, but more a practicing in different ways and situations.

-He's been practicing and studying mediation for 25 years, is married, has raised two children and works as a physician.
-This has afforded plenty of opportunities to apply this practice to daily life.
+He has been practicing and studying mediation for 30 years.
+Mick is married, has raised two children, has two grandchildren and is a retired physician.
+All this has afforded plenty of opportunities to apply mindfulness practice to daily life.

-Mick has been trained to teach meditation through Spirit Rock Meditation Center, one of the most respected meditation centers in the world.
-He has graduated from their two and a half year CDL teacher training program, and leads a Spirit Rock affiliated meditation group in San Luis Obispo on Wednesday evenings at the White Heron Sangha.
+Mick was trained to teach meditation through Spirit Rock Meditation Center, one of the most respected meditation centers.
+He graduated from their CDL teacher training program, and leads a Spirit Rock affiliated meditation group in San Luis Obispo on Wednesday evenings at the White Heron Sangha.

-He has also been trained to teach secular Mindfulness Based Stress Reduction (MBSR) through the University of California San Diego's Mindfulness-Based Professional Training Institute and is a Qualified Teacher of MBSR.
+He has also been trained to teach secular Mindfulness-Based Stress Reduction (MBSR) through the University of California San Diego's Mindfulness-Based Professional Training Institute and is a Certified Teacher of MBSR.

-Additionally, Mick trained at the University of Rochester with Ronald Epstein and Mick Krasner, learning to lead mindfulness practices for healthcare professionals.
-He has graduated from their Mindful Practice Facilitator Training.
+Additionally, Mick trained at the University of Rochester to lead mindfulness practices for healthcare professionals and graduated from their Mindful Practice Facilitator Training.

-In collaboration with University of California San Francisco surgeon Carter Lebares, Mick leads a modification of MBSR called Enhanced Stress Resilience Training (ESRT) which is designed for healthcare professionals.
+Mick also leads a modification of MBSR called Enhanced Stress Resilience Training (ESRT) for healthcare professionals.
+ESRT was developed by UCSF surgeon Dr. Carter Lebares.
 Mick is an instructor with the UCSF Center for Mindfulness in Surgery.
-He has led ESRT sessions for resident physicians at UCSF, UCLA and Marian Regional Medical Center in Santa Maria California.
-He also leads ESRTsessions for practicing physicians.
+He leads these sessions for physicians and physicians in training at UCSF, Stanford Medical School, UCLA, Univ. of Washington, and to groups of academic physicians from all over the US.

 2. A modification of MBSR called Enhanced Stress Resilience Training (ESRT) which is specifically designed for health care professionals.